KevinLarg/AMLS_assignment23_24/README.md

 Role of Each file:
 main.py:
-    contains the main working project;
+    contains the main working project, designed to present the results;

 .gitattributes:
     created for git large file storage lfs, for the trained Resnet model;